struijenID/aws-sqs-plugin/README.md

 3. Configure a queue

     * Enter the name of the queue you just created
-    * Enter the *Access key ID* of the Jenkins user on AWS
-    * Enter the *Secret key* of the Jenkins user on AWS
+    * Select the appropriate *Credentials* of the Jenkins user on AWS from drop-down list

 4. Click on **Test access**